 - Minimum of 3 years teaching experience

-- Have the ability teach using multi-sensory education methods
+- Have the ability to teach using multi-sensory education methods

-Carroll School offers a competitive salary & benefits package as well as professional development opportunities.
-Carroll School is an equal opportunity employer.
+Carroll School offers a competitive salary and benefits package as well as professional development opportunities.
+Carroll School is an equal opportunity employer and actively seeks candidates who represent diversity.